Streaming (Internal) Flashcards

 Q

-How do Gillborn and Youdell link streaming to policy of publishing exam league tables
+How do Gillborn and Youdell link streaming to policy of publishing exam league tables?

 A

-• League tables rank schools according to exam performance, in terms of the % of pupils gaining 5 or more GCSE grades A* to C. Schools need to achieve a good league table position to attract pupils and funding
+• League tables rank schools according to exam results, in terms of the % of pupils gaining 5 or more GCSE grades A* to C. Schools need to achieve a good league table position to attract pupils and funding

 • Gillborn and Youdell argue league tables creates an ‘A-to-C economy’